setiyoc18/pqc-benchmark-raspi/README.md

 This repository contains the supplementary materials for the paper:

+**"Energy-Aware Benchmarking of Post-Quantum Cryptographic Algorithms on Raspberry Pi"**

-**"Benchmarking Post-Quantum Cryptography Algorithms on Resource-Constrained IoT-Class Hardware"**
+**"Energy-Aware Benchmarking of Post-Quantum Cryptographic Algorithms on Resource-Constrained IoT-Class Hardware"**

 ---